Can online shows help save the theater industry?

 "In most of the theater work we've seen, the digital element is just about distribution and live-streaming," he said.
 "That's fine, but the really interesting stuff is where digital technology is used theatrically, it's used to play with those questions of, 'What does 'liveness' mean, what does an event mean and how do we trust the stories we're told?'"

-Lekan Lawal, resident director for "Hamilton" in London's West End, also thinks digital tools could have a place in getting people to access theater.
+Lekan Lawal, resident director for the London production of "Hamilton" -- the hit musical about America's founding fathers, featuring a multicultural cast and hip hop-inspired soundtrack -- also thinks digital tools could have a place in getting people to access theater.
 "It's important to really interrogate these questions, like, 'How do we get onto people's phones?'
 In a real way, in as an exciting and dynamic way as listening to music or streaming a really good TV show.
 How do you do that but with theater?" he said in a phone interview.

 One approach could be audience participation.
 During "The Tempest," audience members were encouraged to leave their cameras on, allowing Creation Theatre's stage manager to pull them into the Zoom show.
 "It's like you're at Wimbledon or at a big sports match, and they're spotlighting the people in the audience," Askew said.
 "In those moments you experience what you would at the theater or a concert.
 You're all sharing a cultural experience."